 In 2015 Rob initiated AJIRN (Australasian Jazz and Improvisation Research Network) and is currently a board member and president.
 He also has convened two conferences – (Nov 2016 and June 2017)

-Publications include edited book, Perspectives on Artistic Research in Music (Lexington) and currently co-writing with A/prof Andrys Onsman (published later in 2018) Idea Chasing: the Anatomy of Experimentation and Improvisation in Jazz
+Publications include edited book, Perspectives on Artistic Research in Music (Lexington) and currently co-writing with A/prof Andrys Onsman (published later in 2018) Idea Chasing: the Ecology of Experimentation and Improvisation in Jazz

 To School of Music Home Page

 My area of expertise in postgraduate (HDR) supervision is in practice-based artistic research in jazz and improvisation.
 My research emanates from the creative process of music making such as, what happens in the moment of playing, insightful practitioner-based commentary on the process of creativity and the making of music from the music maker’s perspective.
 This allows prospective students to investigate their performance/composition from the past and the present, the intuitive and the intellectual, abstract and embodied; researching what they do when they create.

 - The Australasian Jazz and Improvisation Research Network (AJIRN) is pleased to announce a call for papers/presentations for a 3-day research conference on jazz and improvised ...
 Read more

 - Perspectives on Artistic Research in Music I would like to announce the publication of a new book: ‘Perspectives on Artistic Research in Music’ – edited by ...
 Read more